What is the Board for Evaluation of Interpreters (BEI)?

 Will the WITA be offered at all anymore?

 No. As of March 1, 2019, the WITA will no longer be offered, as the BEI certification has been approved as the successor to the WITA program.
-All individuals who have a current and valid WITA status will be granted permanent WITA status.
+All individuals who have a current and valid WITA status as of March 2019 will be eligible to apply for the WITA permanent status.

 When is the last test date for the WITA?